 Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
-If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSLs.
+If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSL(s).

-Early help
+5.Early help